Graduate Program in Philosophy Handbook

 Special Committees

 Upon matriculation, each student is assigned a “special committee” consisting of at least three members of the Graduate Faculty, one of which serves as the committee chairperson and two as “minor members”.
 The committee offers general academic advising, approves the student's course selections, and helps the student develop a plan of study that will provide the background needed for research and teaching in philosophy.
-The special committee is also charged with recommending the awarding of residence credit (6 semesters are required by the Graduate School), and with overseeing the student’s progress through the program by administering and adjudicating the A and B Exams (for details, see “Trajectory” below).
+The special committee is charged with overseeing the student’s progress through the program by administering and adjudicating the A and B Exams (for details, see “Trajectory” below).
 Per Graduate School requirements, students must officially designate a committee chairperson by the end of their 3rd week in the program.

 Students may change the composition of their special committee and are encouraged to do so as their interests and dissertation plans develop.
 Students should seek the permission of faculty before adding them to their special committee.
 Prior to the A Exam, special committee changes can be done directly through the Student Center.
 After the A Exam, such changes require a special petition to the Graduate School.
 The Committee chair and at least one minor member must be members of the field of Philosophy.
 With permission of the committee members from the field of Philosophy, a student may arrange with member of the faculty of another university to serve as an "ad hoc" member of the committee.